 You might associate heat rash with babies, but hot, humid weather puts active kids at a higher risk for developing heat rash, too.
 Some people refer to it as prickly heat.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A heat rash may look like tiny bumps surrounded by red skin.
-Some forms of heat rash can be itchy or cause a prickly sensation.
-A heat rash is typically not painful.
+Some forms of heat rash can be itchy or cause a prickly sensation, but it’s typically not painful.

 In infants, the rash usually develops on the neck, armpits, elbow creases and groin.
 In older children, it can also occur on the chest and back.
-The rash does not typically involve the eyes, nose, mouth, palms or soles.
+The rash doesn’t typically involve the eyes, nose, mouth, palms or soles.

 These factors can contribute to heat rash:

 - Hot, humid weather or environment.

 - Physical activity, intense exercise, hard work or activity.